-An AF ablation procedure can be performed under local sedation (comfortably awake or lightly sleeping) or a full general anaesthetic (completely asleep).
-This decision will depend on several factors, including the nature of your AF episodes and will be discussed with you before your procedure.
+You will be under local sedation (comfortably awake or lightly sleeping) during the procedure.
+In some cases, the ablation procedure can be performed under full general anaesthesia (completely asleep).
+This will depend on several factors, including the nature of your AFL episodes and will be discussed with you before your procedure.

 The cardiologist will inject local anaesthetic, which may cause some stinging initially, to numb the area.
 This stinging sensation will only last for a short period of time.
-When the insertion site is numb, the cardiologist will place catheters into the heart using x-ray imaging.
+When the insertion site is numb, the cardiologist will place catheters into your heart using x-ray imaging.

-Once the catheters are in the correct positions, electrical signals will be recorded and analysed.
+When the catheters are in the correct positions, electrical signals will be recorded and analysed.
 Different electrical simulation protocols will be used to study your heart conduction system.
-In most cases, a special 3-dimensional heart mapping system will be used to provide more detailed information about your existing condition before we proceed with an ablation to treat your AF.
+In some cases, a special 3-dimensional heart mapping system may be used to provide more detailed information about your existing condition before we proceed with an ablation to treat your AFL.

-Once the procedure is done, the cardiologist will remove all the catheters from the insertion site and the nurse will stop the bleeding by pressing down on a dressing covering the site for about 10 to 15 minutes.
+Once the procedure is done, the cardiologist will remove all the catheters from the insertion site and the nurse will stop the bleeding by pressing down on a dressing covering the insertion site for about 10 to 15 minutes.

-After the procedure, you will be taken back to the recovery ward for observation.
-You will need to lie flat for at least 1 hour to prevent any bleeding from the groin.
-Afterwards, you will be asked to sit in a chair and/or mobilise (move around).
+You will be taken back to the recovery ward for observation.
+You will need to lie flat for at least one hour to prevent any bleeding from the groin.
+Afterwards, we will ask you to sit in a chair and/or mobilise (move around).